 count - The maximum number of authenticated IEEE 802.1X and MAC addresses allowed.
-(Range: 0-1024; 0 for unlimited)
+(Range: 1-2048)

 The maximum number of MAC addresses per port is 1024, and the maximum number of secure MAC addresses supported for the switch system is 1024.
 When the limit is reached, all new MAC addresses are treated as authentication failures.